 Regardless of the upgrade frequency a district chooses, it is important to ensure the vendor actively supports the operating system in use so it can continue to receive security fixes for known vulnerabilities or bugs.
 The district should plan to replace any operating systems or software that may be close to the end of its useful life or no longer eligible for support from its vendor.

-IT is responsible for ensuring appropriate operating system use within the school district.
-This includes IT updating decision-makers when operating systems may be approaching end-of-life so that they can consider any budget requests.
+IT is responsible for ensuring appropriate operating system use within the district.
+This includes IT updating decision-makers and system managers when operating systems may be approaching end-of-life so that they can consider any budget requests.

 Decision-makers, system managers, HR, and IT should discuss the potential implications involved with social media, wireless and remote access, and personal devices.
 Following a district-wide determination of appropriate technologies, IT will typically develop the related policies and submit them to decision-makers for review.